The Varsitarian: UST National Campus Journalism Awards

+The UST National Campus Journalism Awards (UNCJA) recognizes outstanding student journalism across the Philippines in in-depth reporting, editorial writing, and feature writing.
+The UNCJA became part of the Inkblots closing ceremonies in 2015.
+Previous winners include The Philippine Collegian and Tinig ng Plaridel of the University of the Philippines Diliman, Ateneo de Manila University's The GUIDON, and De La Salle University's The LaSallian.

 Pautakan

+Social media poster of The Varsitarian's Pautakan 2026 quiz competition.

 The Varsitarian organizes the Philippines' longest-running campus-based quiz contest called Pautakan.
 Almost all of the universities' constituent colleges and faculties participate in the event.
+The contest is divided into team and individual categories.

 Ustetika

 Ustetika is the country's longest-running university-based literary competition, founded by Vim Nadera in 1986.
 It bestows UST's highest literary award for students, the Rector's Literary Award.
 In 1997, the 1st Parangal Hagbong was introduced during the 13th Ustetika Awards to pay tribute to two great Thomasian writers, Rolando Tinio and Rogelio Sicat.

 Creative Writing Workshop

-The Creative Writing Workshop, formerly the Fiction Workshop, started some time in 2004.
-Its name was officially changed in its 9th year in 2013.
-It is an exclusive workshop facilitated by premier poets and fictionists for 12 to 16 Thomasians.
-Some of the panelists who graced the workshop include Mookie Katigbak-Lacuesta, Carlomar Daoana, Jun Cruz Reyes, Eros Atalia, Joselito Delos Reyes, Rebecca Añonuevo, and Vim Nadera.
+The Creative Writing Workshop started as the Fiction Workshop in 2004.
+Its name was officially changed in 2013, its ninth year.
+It is an exclusive workshop, facilitated by premier poets and fiction writers, for 12 to 16 Thomasians.
+Some of the panelists who have facilitated the workshop include Mookie Katigbak-Lacuesta, Carlomar Daoana, Jun Cruz Reyes, Eros Atalia, Joselito Delos Reyes, Rebecca Añonuevo, and Vim Nadera.